-With a cheerful wave, Hah headed out of the tavern.
+With a cheerful wave, Han headed out of the tavern.
 He found that it was good to be back.
-The interval wSth Xaverri had been pleasant, and profitable, but his real calling was smuggling, and he was eager to get back to it.
-Jabba was so pleased to see Han that he actually wrig-gled do~m off his dais and undulated toward the Corellian.
+The interval with Xaverri had been pleasant, and profitable, but his real calling was smuggling, and he was eager to get back to it.

+Jabba was so pleased to see Han that he actually wriggled down off his dais and undulated toward the Corellian.
 "Han, my boy!
 You've returned!"

 Han nodded, and decided not to bow.
-Jabba had obvi-ously missed him.
-"Hello, Jabba...
+Jabba had obviously missed him.

+"Hello, Jabba . . .
 Your Excellency.
 How's business?"

 Jabba sighed theatrically.
-"Business would be much bet-ter if only Besadii would learn that they are not the only rightful destination for the credits in the galaxy.
-Hah . . .
+"Business would be much better if only Besadii would learn that they are not the only rightful destination for the credits in the galaxy.
+Han. . .
 I must admit that I have missed you.
-We lost a ship in fire Maw, and it cost Desilijic dearly.
-We need you, Ham"
+We lost a ship in the Maw, and it cost Desilijic dearly.
+We need you, Han."

 "Well, this time you're going to have to pay me more, Jabba," Han said resolutely.
 "Chewie and me are about to lease our own ship.
-That'll be better for both of us-you won't risk your ships, and I won't have to take less 'cause I'm flyin' your ship."
+That'll be better for both of us--you won't risk your ships, and I won't have to take less 'cause I'm flyin' your ship."